Equine Education & Alternative Provision in Doncaster

 - Clear risk assessment and protocols

-If you’re a school, local authority, parent or carer and would like to explore a placement at The Orchard Equine College, we’re here to help.
+If you are a school, Local Authority or education professional and would like to explore a placement, we are here to support you.

-Our referral process is simple, supportive and designed around the needs of each young person.
+Our referral process is structured, collaborative and centred on the needs of each young person.

 Join us for a Meet & Discover Day

-Our Meet and Discover Day offers prospective learners the chance to experience life at The Orchard Equine College in a welcoming and hands-on environment.
-During this session, visitors can meet our staff team, explore the facilities, and learn more about our equine and vocational programmes.
+Our Meet & Discover Day offers prospective learners the opportunity to experience life at The Orchard in a welcoming and practical environment.